benjamin-vaysse/UTC/README.md

 * computability
 * languages

-### MT23 : LINEAR ALGEBRA AND APPLICATION -- AUTUMN 2017
-#### GRADE : F

-Bases of linear algebra and applications.
-The student is expected to acquire a solid knowledge of the basic concepts of linear algebra and to be able to apply them to physical problems when needed.

-Keywords:

-* linear spaces
-* linear mappings
-* eigenvalues and eigenvectors
-* scalar products
-* systems of linear differential equations

 ### MT22 : FUNCTIONS OF SEVERAL REAL VARIABLES AND VECTOR ANALYSIS -- SPRING 2017
 #### GRADE : E